jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The good news is, where not at a "let's burn down society" point yet.
 We can transition to the Internet Age ourselves before the frontline gets so bad and so ununhappy we stat a revolution.
 We can usher in the era of mass-collaboration ourselves.

 https://www.youtube.com/watch?v=A25EUhZGBws
 _This is a clip from The Big Short.
 About the Housing Crisis in 2008.
 This guy is our modern day Antagonist Executive.
 You're not supposed to understand the economic rationale of CDOs that makes him super wealthy, because there is none.
 Like the divine rights of nobility, it's just the justification of a self-important hero.
-By the way, the 2008 economic risis was always going to happen.
+By the way, it's not a coincidence Louis palace, and our houses, caused so much economic problems are the end of an age.
+The 2008 economic risis was always going to happen.
 A world of dark majic spectacle, like McMansions, only lasts so long.
-And our economy will only get worst until we upgrade to the Internet Age via Techvolution._
+Life on Main Street will only get worst until we upgrade to the Internet Age via Techvolution._

 # ACT THREE

 ## Evolution Doesn't Happen Without Fighting - Main street Has to Act

 Do you believe in Techvolution?
 Do you think red/blue philosophy old and played out?
 Is cable news valuable or useless?
 Do you live in the Matrix to keep the powers of the Industrial Age alive?
 Can we live happy lives inside the era of mass-collaboration if we embrace Techvolution and leap into the Internet Age?
-Do you seek to destroy the Death Star one again?
+Do you seek to destroy the Death Star?

 You are the hero of civilization Stargazer.
 These are the questions history is asking you.
 To help you answer them, here are two stories—one about an antagonist, the other a protagonist.
 The first is about King Charles I, who ruled England from 1625-1649.
-Remember the Thirty Years War, when Main Street was tearing itself apart in the name of Protestant and Catholic kings.
-Well, adding to that anarchy was King Charles.
+Remember the Thirty Years War, when Main Street was tearing itself apart in the name of Protestant and Catholic kings; adding to that anarchy was King Charles.
 He led England into a civil war to defend his self-image of being a god on Earth.
 His story teaches us about ours, and should help you answer the questions history is asking you decide.

 ## Darth King Charles

-Charles ruled as an absolute English monarch.
-He used the same "nobles right to rule" ruling philosophy as other monarchs of his day.
+Charles was a Protestant King, who ruled England using the same "nobles right to rule" ruling philosophy as other monarchs of his day.
 England had a Parliament, but it was only supposed to advise the king and not tell him what to do.
 However, after some revolts in the Middle Ages, the English parliament uniquely did have the power to approve taxes.

 England was broke in 1610.
-Charles and his father used up all the money, and now Charles needed to raise taxes.
+Like most kings, Charles and his father spent quite lavishly.
+Now Charles needed to raise taxes.
 The people and their parliament refused to say yes until they got more political powers.
 Charles refused to talk to them.
 Instead, he sent parliament home and ruled by himself for 10 years.
 The king raised taxes by using ancient feudal rules.
 One example, he fined men for missing his coronation.

 Parliament eventually got sick of this subversion, raised an army, and fought the English Civil War (1642–1646).
-The parliamentary army was local men devoted to democracy and on their way to becoming player gods.
-They were also very Protestant and suspected Charles was a closet Catholic.
+The parliamentary army was local men devoted to democracy; and on their way to becoming player gods.
 Parliament's army officers were chosen by merit, while Charles's men were mostly nobles who hired mercenaries to fight for them.
-The war between Parliamentarians and Loyalists was "nasty, brutish, and short" as one observer said.
+The war between Parliamentarians and Loyalists gave both sides a life that was "nasty, brutish, and short" as one observer said.

 After four years of battles and bloodshed, Charles lost.
 He was held under arrest, while rules for a less powerful "constitutional monarchy" were being made by the Parliamentarians.
 Charles then escaped, hired a new army, and fought the Second English Civil War (1648–1649).